rjmccall/swift-evolution/visions/accessors.md

 > Important:  The above example uses unsafe pointer operations in the `subscript` implementation, but the use of pointers is completely invisible to the client source code.

-### `read`
+### `yield`

-`read` accessors are usually unnecessary when using value semantics. `read` and `borrow` generally only work well when it's possible to borrow some value that's currently in storage.
+`yield` accessors are usually unnecessary when using value semantics. `yield` and `borrow` generally only work well when it's possible to borrow some value that's currently in storage.
 When you combine that with value semantics, `borrow` is usually both possible and preferred.

 If the containing value doesn't store a value of the exact type, and so the accessor has to construct it from parts anyway, it's probably best to just return that with a `get`.
 In principle, you can imagine taking those parts, building them into the new value without copies, and then putting them all back at the end of the access, but this is generally not allowed in a `nonmutating` accessor because the access cannot be assumed to be exclusive.

-`read` accessors are necessary when borrowing out of mutable reference-semantics memory that has to be protected by dynamic exclusivity checks.
+`yield` accessors are necessary when borrowing out of mutable reference-semantics memory that has to be protected by dynamic exclusivity checks.

-`read` accessors can also theoretically be beneficial when something about the decisions above is dynamic: for example, it's possible to borrow the value directly out of memory, but only in some cases, and otherwise some kind of transformation applies.
+`yield` accessors can also theoretically be beneficial when something about the decisions above is dynamic: for example, it's possible to borrow the value directly out of memory, but only in some cases, and otherwise some kind of transformation applies.
 But in this case, it should almost certainly be combined with a `get` if possible so that copying read accesses aren't punished by the coroutine overhead.

-The borrowed value yielded by `read` is always scoped to a narrow, unique lifetime tied to the duration of the coroutine, rather than to anything that outlives the current access:
+The borrowed value yielded by `yield` is always scoped to a narrow, unique lifetime tied to the duration of the coroutine, rather than to anything that outlives the current access:

 ```swift
 extension Foo {